metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

-- `node` (Boolean) When set to true, Prometheus must have the 'get' permission on the'Nodes' objects.
+- `node` (Boolean) When set to true, Prometheus must have the 'get' permission on the 'Nodes' objects.

 <a id="nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--endpoints"></a>